Greene County Schools (North Carolina): Member schools

 Green County Schools has six schools ranging from pre-kindergarten to twelfth grade.
-Those nine schools are separated into two high schools (Green Central High School and Green County Early College High School) and one each of a middle school (Green County Middle School; grades 6–8), intermediate school (Green County Intermediate School; grades 4–5), elementary school (West Green Elementary School; grades 2–3), and primary school (Snow Hill Primary School; grades PK–1).
+Those nine schools are separated into two high schools (Greene Central High School and Greene County Early College High School) and one each of a middle school (Green County Middle School; grades 6–8), intermediate school (Green County Intermediate School; grades 4–5), elementary school (West Green Elementary School; grades 2–3), and primary school (Snow Hill Primary School; grades PK–1).
 All schools are located in Snow Hill.

 Among the newest schools built are the early college, opened in 2006 through a partnership with Lenoir Community College, and the intermediate school, which opened in 2012.

 In April, 2011, tornadoes in the area completely demolished the middle school.
 The students finished the year at the county's high school.
 Modular units were erected for the next school year.
 Reconstruction of the building should be completed by May, 2013.